 If you're over the age of 35, think about how often you looked at pictures on your phone when you were 21.
-Did you even have pictures on your phone when you were 21?
+Did you even have photos on your phone when you were 21?

 Again, think back to when you were 21—how many texts did you send in a day?
 If you called someone, how long did it take them to reply?
 If it took more than a certain amount of time, did you find yourself getting frustrated?

-Well, take the time it took you to feel frustration and cut in half—and the amount of frustration you felt and double it—and you are on your way to understanding how millennials feel when it comes to poor communication.
+Well, take the time it took you to feel frustration and cut it in half—and the amount of frustration you felt and double it—and you are on your way to understanding how millennials feel when it comes to poor communication.

 2. Provide Extra Amenities

-- In-unit appliances: Millennials hate wasting time on chores when they could be doing something more productive.
+In-unit appliances: Millennials hate wasting time on chores when they could be doing something more productive.
 Make it easier for them to do their laundry, and you'll be one step closer to closing the deal.
-Nothing screams convenience like doing your laundry at home while watching Netflix.
+Nothing screams "convenience" like doing your laundry at home while watching Netflix.

-- A gym: It doesn't have to be an elaborate outfit with a pool, but if you give millennials a viable workout option, the rental deal might work out, too.
+A gym: It doesn't have to be an elaborate outfit with a pool, but if you give millennials a viable workout option, the rental deal might work out, too.

-- Bike storage: Millennials are health nuts; just look at the explosion of the health industry!
+Bike storage: Millennials are health nuts; just look at the explosion of the health industry!
 They love riding their bikes.
 A dedicated storage area or facility shows them you respect their lifestyle.

-- Social or common spaces: Although millennials may not speak to each other when they're face-to-face, they love being anti-social in front of other people.
+Social or common spaces: Although millennials may not speak to each other when they're face-to-face, they love being anti-social in front of other people.
 Give them space to not interact together, and they'll feel more at home.

-Hire a Property Manager
+3. Hire a Property Manager